 Families are more spread out than ever, with work and other obligations taking loved ones further afield.
 The financial freedom to go and see family, maybe by bus or train, is very important to most of us.
-There are several senior travel cards available, such as a senior railcard, that give you cheaper fares, so you can save a penny or two on your travels.
+There are several senior travel cards available, such as a senior railcard, that give you cheaper fares, so you can save on travel costs.

 - Money exchange rate – If you’re going abroad, what will you get for your sterling?

 - Excursion Costs – How much will activities cost you?

 - Food & Drink – Is it all-inclusive or do you need to pay?

 - Insurance – Make sure you are covered or you could end up spending thousands on medical care.

 - Transfers – Do you have a free transfer, or will you need to buy a bus ticket or pay for a taxi?

-The last of our finance tips for older people would be to invest in a life-saving personal alarm.
-Having an alarm will help you to continue living independently in the comfort of your own home.
-For lots of people, this is a great alternative to costly residential care or paying for professional carers.
-A personal alarm also gives you and your loved ones peace of mind that somebody will help you if you are ill or suffer a fall.
+To finish off our finance tips for older people, we would like to recommend getting a life-saving personal alarm.
+Having an alarm will help you to continue living independently in the comfort of your own home, potentially avoiding the distress and expense of moving into a care home.
+A personal alarm also gives you and your family peace of mind that somebody will help you if you are ill or suffer a fall.